abhisvpcet/gym-web-application/README.md

 Outbound Adapter: Entities are used by repositories to interact with the database.
 They should map closely to database tables and may include JPA or other ORM annotations.
 The mapping between domain models and entities happens in Outbound Adapters.

+How They Interact in Hexagonal Architecture:
+1. Inbound Communication:
+Controller (Inbound Adapter):
+Receives a NewMovieDto from the client.
+Converts NewMovieDto to a Domain Model (Movie).
+Passes the domain model to an Application Service (use case).
+2. Core Business Logic:
+Application Core (Domain Layer):
+Contains business rules and logic in the Domain Model (Movie).
+Defines interfaces (Ports) for persistence or external communication.
+3. Outbound Communication:
+Repository/Service (Outbound Adapter):
+Converts the Domain Model (Movie) to a Persistence Entity (MovieEntity) for database interaction.
+Or converts the domain model to an Outbound DTO for external APIs.